aditya-uw/fundamentals/boat_tutorials/env_setup/local_00.md

 (env_setup-local)=
 # Local setup

-In this section, we will walk you through the steps needed to set up a local computation environment, which you can use to run all the tutorials (i.e. the widgets will be "alive" and responding to changing inputs).
+In this section, we will walk you through the steps needed to set up a local computational environment, which you can use to run all the tutorials (i.e. the widgets will be "alive" and responding to changing inputs).

 The steps are:
 - [Install Git](env_setup-local_git)